cloudlens/cloudlens/README.md

 `restart log` right after the block.
 It is also possible to use this instruction in the absence of a block.

-## Hierarchical structures and lenses
+## Hierarchical Structures and Lenses

 It is sometimes useful to structure entries hierarchically.
 For